saltstack/salt/rfcs/remote-client.md

 support the addition of a `-m` flag to indicate a master or list of masters to publish to.

+As such, a sample command to access a remote master via the Salt CLI might
+be:

+  `salt -m my_remote_master '*' test.ping`

 ## Alternatives

 There are, of course, other ways we might accomplish this.
 These include: